Corey Bailey

 difference.
 Metal reels are important because of their ability to conduct electricity.

-cables connected.
-With an ohmmeter, you’ll want a reading of no resistance
+with all cables connected and disconnected.
+With an ohmmeter, you’ll want a

-of the head cables themselves.
-Make sure the head block is well grounded.
+Measure the conductivity of the head cables themselves.
+Make sure the head

-Oils, dirt and corrosion over time can change the ground connection between the
+block to chassis checks good, but oils, dirt and corrosion over time can change

-head block and chassis so, clean everything.
-Use anti-corrosion chemicals if you
+the ground connection between the head block and chassis so, clean everything.

-think they will help, but make sure they are cleaned off the head connections
+Use anti corrosion chemicals if you think they will help, but make sure they are

-has improved.
-If you can measure capacitance, do that as well.
+measurements again to see if anything has improved.
+If you can measure

+capacitance, do that as well.
 You’ll want a reading of zero (no) capacitance.

 The use of conductive paint: